Correct use of building products and appliances

 - For additional information on the Building Ministers’ Forum, visit the Australian Government’s Department of Industry, Innovation and Science website.

-- Read more information about the Senate inquiry into non-conforming building products on the Parliament of Australia website.
+- Read more information about the Senate inquiry into non-conforming building products.

 - Further information about the National Construction Code can be accessed from the Australian Building Codes Board website.